 This flavorful quinoa and wheat berry salad is packed full of healthy grains, vegetables, and chewy dried cranberries to liven things up.
 You’ll love the dressing!

-The great thing about the grains is that they make it much more filling and satisfying than a mainly green-based salad.
+- Grain based salad: The great thing about the grains is that they make it much more filling and satisfying than a mainly green-based salad.
 Another big bonus of a salad that is mostly greens is that it holds up a little better in the fridge so you can enjoy it all week long.

-The only green in this salad is kale which holds up really well.
+- Kale is the green of choice: The only green in this salad is kale which holds up really well.
 In fact, it gets better once the vinaigrette has time to marinate the kale a bit.
 I used baby kale but you can absolutely use other varieties of kale – just cut it up into bite-size pieces.

-If you’re not familiar with wheat berries — get familiar.
+- Wheat Berries: If you’re not familiar with wheat berries — get familiar.
 They are SO good in this salad.
 They have a great bite and are very chewy.
 They make this salad nice and hearty.
 And then the quinoa acts as almost a filler (but it’s more important than “filler” makes it sound).
 Great added protein, and it makes for a nice full fork full of salad with each bite.

 Throw together an easy vinaigrette and you’re a happy camper at lunch all week.
 I shared this with a few of my friends and it was a hit.
-My friend Suzie (not typically a fan of this kind of food) said, “It’s actually good – it looks gross but it tastes good.”

 - 3 cups cooked and cooled quinoa